 CPU And Memory Usage

-An overcrowded server, by high CPU use, may have severe bottlenecks.
+An overcrowded server, due to high CPU use, may have severe bottlenecks.
 Understanding how much memory is being used will help you evaluate resource consumption.
 Based on these two, you may choose between upgrading or downgrading.

 Uptime